gliebeCAL/semester-two-project-CAL/final-project/design.md

 Drawing Board
 -----------------------------
-*Player characters and enemies
+*Player Characters
-	*Store players and enemies in *.txt files VS in *.lua files *FOR TXT FORMAT
-			*battle.lua accesses information from txt files, passing the information through generic functions that does the actions *each enitiy would have a txt file with their stats, moves and other information *
-			*battle.lua would read the text files, perform the battle, then save the changes at the end of battle *FOR LUA FORMAT
-			*battle.lua would call the functions located in the lua files for their respecive entitiy *Create characters, or pre-defined characters?
+	*Create characters, or pre-defined characters?
 	*Leveling system, or equipment based?
-*Story
-	*Intro crawl where you are told the story
-		*
+*Enemies
+*Encounters
+	*What kind of encounters should there be?
+(Will definately be turn based) *Final Fantasy style (left and right sides)
+			*Older (no concept of rows), or newer (front/back row)?
+		*Mother/Earthbound style (top and bottom)
+		*Etrian Odyssey style (top and bottom + front/back rows) *Story
+	*Needs a story; yes or no?
+		*FOR YES
+		*FOR NO
+*Input
 *Saving
-	*
+	*What format should the save file be?
+		*FOR *.txt
+		*FOR *.save
+		*FOR *.lua

 Complete Ideas
 -----------------------------
+*Store players and enemies in *.txt files VS in *.lua files
+	*FOR TXT FORMAT
+		*battle.lua accesses information from *.txt files, passing the information through generic functions that does the actions *Each enitiy has a *.txt file with their stats, moves and other information *battle.lua would read the text files, perform the battle, then save the changes at the end of battle (player characters only)
+	*FOR LUA FORMAT
+		*battle.lua would call the functions located in the lua files for their respecive entitiy *The respective *.lua files for the player characters would load and save information to and from a *.txt file (or some other format)
+		*battle.lua would call lua functions, perform the battle, and save the changes for the player characters at the end of battle

 Accepted Ideas
 -----------------------------